 Dr Sushila Nayar – Gandhi’s Doctor and a Messiah of Public Health in India

 Dr Sushila Nayar belonged from Kunjah, a small town in the Gujarat district of Punjab (now in Pakistan).
-Ever since her childhood she was inspired by Mahatma Gandhi’s social & political philosophies.
+From a young age, Mahatma Gandhi’s social and political philosophies deeply captivated her.
 Since the very beginning she was in a close association with Gandhi ji as her brother Pyarelal Nayar was a personal secretary of Gandhi.

 Dr Sushila travelled to Delhi and earned degrees, MBBS and MD from Lady Hardinge Medical College, a college that was formed in 1916 and became a part of the Faculty of Medical Sciences, University of Delhi in 1950.